Back ] Home ] Up ]

 Advertisement for the Common-Sense Paper Clip

-When were bent-wire paper clips introduced?
-The first bent-wire paper clip was patented by Samuel B. Fay in 1867.
-This clip was originally intended primarily for attaching tickets to fabric, although the patent recognized that it could be used to attach papers together.
-We have found no advertisement or other mention for the Fay paper clip before 1899, and it therefore appears unlikely that it had significant, if any, sales prior to the late 1890s.
-However, beginning in 1899 and for decades thereafter, the Fay design was widely advertised under many brand names for use in fastening papers.
+When were paper clips introduced?
+The first paper clip was patented by Samuel B. Fay in 1867.
+This clip was originally intended primarily for attaching tickets to fabric, but the patent recognized that it could be used to attach papers together.
+We have found no advertisement for, or other mention of, the Fay design until 1896.
+In 1896, the American Stationer announced that D. S. Gorman was the New York, NY, distributor for a "new paperclip," named "Clinch;" this clip used the Fay design.
+Also in 1896, the Cinch Clip Co., Buffalo, NY, was identified as the manufacturer of a paper clip named "Cinch," which also used the Fay design.
+It therefore appears unlikely that paper clips with the Fay design had significant, if any, sales prior to 1896.
+However, beginning in the late 1890s and for decades thereafter, the Fay design was widely advertised under many brand names for use in fastening papers.
+In 1918, the brand name "Fay" was used by the American Clip.
+Co. for a paper clip with the Fay patent design.
+A second paper clip design was patented by Erlman J. Wright in 1877.
+This clip was advertised at that time for use in fastening newspapers.
+A third paper clip was patented by Frank Angell in 1889.

+When did paper clips come into widespread use in offices?
 A patent application filed at the end of 1896 indicated that a number of different paper clips were in use.
 A flood of paper clip patents were issued beginning in 1897.
-This evidence indicates that bent-wire paper clips came into widespread use in offices in the late 1890s.
 A 1900 trade publication stated that "The wire clip for holding office papers together has entirely superseded the use of the pin in all up-to-date offices."
 (Business, March 1900, p.
-173)
+173) This evidence indicates that paper clips came into widespread use in U.S. offices in the late 1890s.

 Why weren't bent-wire paper clips marketed earlier?
 According to Petroski, "Steel wire was still new in the second half of the nineteenth century....[T]he widespread manufacture and use of the paper clip had to await not only the availability of the right wire but also the existence of machinery capable of tirelessly and reliably bending it in a flash into things that could be bought for pennies a box."
 (Henry Petroski, "From Pins to Paper Clips," The Evolution of Useful Things, Vintage, New York, 1992, p.
 60)